robmasocco/AOS-TAG/ideas.md

 - Consider that a message can be as long as a page, at most... consider implementing an allocator based on pools of pages, multiple usages of a single page, using get_free_pages and the like, or just use kmalloc which is, after all, a SLAB allocator.
-- Red-Black trees instead of AVLs.
+- Splay trees as BSTs.
 - MODULE_INFO stuff!
-- A device driver?
+- A more complete device driver?